openlegend/core-rules/core/SRD.md

 -   The new form cannot be a different size than that of the target.
 -   The new form must possess a typical humanoid or animal physiology.
 Animal-like creatures, such as dragons, are allowed, but plants, elementals, oozes, and similar forms are not.
 -   The target does not gain alternate forms of movement (flight, swimming, climbing, burrowing, etc.).
--   The target does not gain supernatural attributes of the new form (hence, they cannot inflict banes that rely on the creature’s supernatural attributes).
+-   The target does not gain extraordinary attributes of the new form (hence, they cannot inflict banes that rely on the creature’s extraordinary attributes).

 These limitations are removed based on the Power Level of the boon.